gantry/docs/pages/01.gantry5/05.advanced/03.customizing-theme-files/docs.md

 In **Hydrogen** the first thing we want to do is add the **Image Picker** to the options for each section.
 This will enable the user to define the background image for the section.

+{% set tab1 %}

 To do this, you will need to create an override of the `section.yaml` found in `/media/gantry5/engines/nucleus/admin/blueprints/layout/`.
+To create the override, you will need to copy this file and paste it to `/TEMPLATE_DIR/custom/admin/blueprints/layout/`.

+{% endset %}
+{% set tab2 %}

-To create the override, you will need to copy this file and paste it to `/templates/TEMPLATE_DIR/custom/admin/blueprints/layout/`.
+To do this, you will need to create an override of the `section.yaml` found in `ROOT/wp-content/plugins/gantry5/engines/nucleus/admin/blueprints/layout/`.
+To create the override, you will need to copy this file and paste it to `THEME_DIR/custom/admin/blueprints/layout/`.

+{% endset %}
+{{ gravui_tabs({'Joomla':tab1, 'WordPress':tab2}) }}

 Here is what the file looks like before our changes: